 You guessed it…

-Then Middle-Eastern traders brought the Islam religion to Indonesia and the Majapahit Kingdom collapsed with priests, artists, noblemen fleeing to Bali.
-This was the only place left where they could worship their gods and develop the religion in Bali the way you can still see it today.
+Then Middle-Eastern traders brought the Islam religion to Indonesia.
+The Majapahit Kingdom collapsed with priests, artists, noblemen fleeing to Bali.
+This was the only place left where they could worship their gods and develop the Bali religion, the way you can still see it today.

 The Balinese people believe in an organized universe where the power of dharma keeps it all together.
 There is a constant fight between the dharma and the adharma.